 - 1. Students must obey the bus driver promptly. - 2.
 Students must arrive at the bus stop before the bus is scheduled to arrive.
 The bus driver will not wait for tardy students. - 3.
 Students must wait in a safe place for the bus to arrive, clear of traffic and away from where the bus stops. - 4.
 Students are prohibited from fighting, engaging in bullying, harassment or horseplay. - 5.
 Students must enter the bus without crowding or disturbing others and go directly to their assigned seats. - 6.
 Students must remain seated and keep aisles and exits clear while the bus is moving. - 7.
-Students are prohibited from throwing or passing objects on, from, or into buses. - 8.
-Students may not use profane language, obscene gestures, tobacco, alcohol, drugs or any other controlled substance on the bus. - 9.
+Students are prohibited from throwing or passing objects on, from, or into buses. - Students may not use profane language, obscene gestures, tobacco, alcohol, drugs or any other controlled substance on the bus. - 9.
 Students may not eat or drink on the bus unless given permission by the driver. - 10.
 Students may not carry weapons, look-a-like weapons, hazardous materials, nuisance items or animals onto the bus. - 11.
 Students may carry on conversations in ordinary tones, but may not be loud or boisterous and should avoid talking to the driver while the bus is in motion.
 Students must be absolutely quiet when the bus approaches a railroad crossing and any time the bus driver calls for quiet. - 12.
 Students may not open bus windows without permission from the bus driver.
 Students may not dangle any item (e.g. legs, arms, backpacks) out of the bus windows. - 13.
 Student must secure any item or items that could break or produce injury if tossed about the inside of the bus if the bus were involved in a accident. - 14.
 Students must respect the rights and safety of others at all times. - 15.
 Students must help keep the bus clean, sanitary and orderly.
-Students must remove all personal items and trash upon exiting the bus. - Students may not leave or board the bus at locations other than the assigned stops at home or school. - Video cameras may be placed on buses, at random, to monitor student behavior on the bus.
-No pencils or pens should be used by students while on the bus. - 18.
-No pencils or pens should be used by students while on the bus.19.
+Students must remove all personal items and trash upon exiting the bus. - 16.
+Students may not leave or board the bus at locations other than the assigned stops at home or school. - 17.
+Video cameras are being placed on buses, it may be used to review footage of instances. - 18.
+No pencils or pens should be used by students while on the bus. - 19.
 Listening to music with earphones or plugs is allowed. - 20.
 Students may use cell phones while on the bus as long as they are set on vibrate and their conversation is no louder than it would be to someone else on the bus.